Cap Count for H-2B Nonimmigrants

 The H-2B Program

-The H-2B non-agricultural temporary worker program allows U.S. employers to bring foreign nationals to the United States to fill temporary non-agricultural jobs.
+The H-2B non-agricultural temporary worker program was created by Congress to allow U.S. employers to bring aliens to the United States to fill temporary non-agricultural jobs.

 What is the H-2B Cap?